Trump signals he has ‘interesting’ details on Roswell, as son grills him about aliens

 It's unclear what the pair were referring to when discussing the potential of opening up Roswell -- the city itself has a booming tourism industry and the one military base in the area was closed during the Vietnam War.
 Area 51, an Air Force base in Nevada, is a highly classified location that many have speculated could hold secrets about aliens.

-The Pentagon earlier this year released unclassified footage showing "unidentified ariel phenomena" of military encounters with other aircraft that behaved in a way that one pilot told the New York Times was "like nothing I've ever seen."
+The Pentagon earlier this year released unclassified footage showing "unidentified aerial phenomena" of military encounters with other aircraft that behaved in a way that one pilot told the New York Times was "like nothing I've ever seen."

 UFO VIDEO?
 PENTAGON RELEASES FOOTAGE OF 'UNIDENTIFIED AREAL PHENOMENA,' BUT SAYS IT'S NOT OUT OF THE ORDINARY